sparkfun/eng_application/Documentation/greenTea.md

 2. **Heat the water and let it cool**

      Heat the water to boiling.
-This can be done with a stovetop kettle, electric kettle, or even on a microwave with a suitable vessel.
+This can be done with a stovetop kettle, electric kettle, or even in a microwave with a suitable vessel.
 Once the water has boiled, let it cool!
 To be precise, it should be 185&deg;F or 85&deg;C for green tea (this is different for other tea varieties).
 Use a thermometer if you want, or simply wait about two minutes.

     ![Heated Water](./step2s.png "I was feeling scientific")